Skip to main content

 Disabled people are more likely to live in the City’s more deprived wards.
 Around a quarter of residents in our 4 most deprived wards, St Peters and the Waterfront, Devonport, Honicknowle and St Budeaux, meet the Equality Act definition of a disability, compared with around 15 to 20 percent of those living in more affluent areas such as Compton, Plymstock Radford, Peverell and Plympton Chaddlewood.
 Residents in our most deprived wards are nearly twice as likely to say their day to day activities are limited a lot.

 It’s not just disabled people who are socially excluded, but also the people who care for others on an unpaid basis, as opposed to people who are paid, such as care workers and home helps.
-In Plymouth 4.2 percent of residents (10,646) provided less than 19 hrs care per week, 2.1 percent provided 20 to 49hrs per week (5,267) and 3.2 percent provided 50 hrs or more per week or more (8,043) .
-There were 1,825 young people under the age of 25 providing unpaid care in June 2021 and 907 young carers were identified within Plymouth Schools.
+In Plymouth 4.2 percent of residents (10,646) provided less than 19 hrs care per week, 2.1 percent provided 20 to 49hrs per week (5,267) and 3.2 percent provided 50 hrs or more per week or more (8,043).
+There were 1,825 young people under the age of 25 providing unpaid care in June 2021.
+In the 2024 School Census in Plymouth there were 730 young carers identified in primary and secondary schools.

 Education

-In the 2021/22 academic year gap in the achievement of pupils with SEN (those with an EHCP or receiving Special Educational Need (SEN) support) compared to those who have no SEN.
+In the 2023/24 academic year the achievement of pupils with SEN (those with an EHCP or receiving Special Educational Need (SEN) support).

 A quarter (24.9 percent) of disabled people aged 21 to 64 years had a degree or equivalent as their highest qualification, compared with 42.7 percent of non-disabled people amongst the youngest age group (21 to 24 years), this falls to 17.8.